manimino/OpenSyringePump/README.md

 OpenSyringePump
 ===============

-Arduino code that runs the Open Syringe Pump.

 See full project description at hackaday.io: http://hackaday.io/project/1838

+'3D files' contains OpenSCAD and STL files for customizing and printing the plastic pieces.

-Requires the libraries from the 'libraries' dir in this repository.
-Copy them into your Arduino\libraries directory to use.
+'SyringePump' contains the Arduino code.
+It requires the AccelStepper from the 'libraries' dir in this repository.
+Copy it into your Arduino\libraries directory to use.
+You can also get the library from the author's page here: http://www.airspayce.com/mikem/arduino/AccelStepper/

+Licensed GPL V2, see terms here: http://www.gnu.org/copyleft/gpl.html